Getting 2 Zero Program

 Dog Microchipping Requirement

-The City Council approved mandatory pet identification which significantly increases the likelihood that a lost pet will be identified and returned to their rightful owner quickly.
+The City of Chino Hills requires mandatory pet identification, which significantly increases the likelihood that a lost pet will be identified and returned to their rightful owner.

-All dogs over the age of four months now must be licensed and microchipped.
+All dogs over the age of four months must be licensed and microchipped.
 Contact your veterinarian, local animal rescue organizations, or the Inland Valley Humane Society to have your dog microchipped.
-The cost is approximately $30 to insert and register a microchip.

 Golden Retriever Laying DownFor More Information: